DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

 \begin{definition}[Neural representation] We define a neural representation $f$ as a real-valued function $\displaystyle f: \mathbb{D} \rightarrow \mathbb{R},$ mapping from the data domain $\mathbb{D}$ to the real numbers $\mathbb{R}$. \end{definition}

-The necessity for representations to be univariate is maintained for the sake of simplicity regarding the explanation.
-Although neurons in DNNs often produce multidimensional outputs depending on the specific use cases, multidimensional functions could be regarded as a set of individual representations when analyzing the representations.
-Alternatively, multidimensional outputs could be aggregated without losing transparency: for instance, in the case of convolutional neurons that output activation maps containing the dot product between filter weights and input data at each location, activation maps could be aggregated for the sake of simplifying the explanation of the semantic concept underlying the function.
+The following definition is introduced to highlight the distinction between the traditional notion of a neuron and the broader computational process encapsulated in the term \textit{neural representation}.
+Conventionally, a neuron is defined as a function that takes inputs from its preceding neurons.
+In contrast, a neural representation describes the entire computational process, starting from the input and yielding the activation of a specific neuron (unit).
+While some neurons in DNNs produce multidimensional outputs, depending on the specific use cases, multidimensional functions could be regarded either as a set of individual representations or alternatively could be aggregated to achieve scalar output.
+For example, in the case of convolutional neurons that output activation maps containing the dot product between filter weights and input data at each location, activation maps could be aggregated by average- or max-pool operations for the sake of simplifying the explanation of the semantic concept underlying the function.
 The choice depends on the particular aim and scope of the analysis and does not alter the network itself.

-The scalar output of representations often corresponds to the amount of evidence or similarity between certain concepts present in the input and internally learned abstractions.
-Various sub-functions within the model could be considered as neural representations, ranging from the neurons in the initial layers that are often regarded as elementary edge or color detectors \cite{le2021revisiting}, to the high-level feature extractors in the final layers and output classification logits.
-While these representations are interesting to understand, throughout this work, we primarily focus on the high-level abstractions that emerge in the latest layers of networks, such as the feature-extractor layers in well-known computer vision architectures, as they are frequently employed for transfer learning \cite{zhuang2020comprehensive}.
+The scalar output of representations often corresponds to the amount of evidence or similarity between concepts present in the input and internally learned abstractions.
+Various sub-functions within the model could be considered as neural representations, ranging from the neurons in the initial layers that are often regarded as elementary edge or color detectors \cite{le2021revisiting}, to the model output.
+Throughout this work, we primarily focus on the high-level abstractions that emerge in the latest layers of networks, such as the feature-extractor layers in well-known Computer Vision architectures, as they are frequently employed for transfer learning \cite{zhuang2020comprehensive}.

 In DNNs, neural representations are combined into layers --- collections of individual neural representations that typically share the same computational architecture and learn abstractions of similar complexity.
 In the scope of the following work, we mainly focused on the analysis of the relations between representations within one selected layer from the network.